Killing of Jordan Neely: Daniel Penny

 Daniel Penny is a former United States Marine Corps infantry squad leader who attained the rank of sergeant in his four years of service.
-He was raised in Suffolk County, Long Island, New York.
+He was raised in West Islip, Long Island, New York.
 He was 24 years old the time of the incident, and was studying architecture and engineering at New York City College of Technology.
 His military combat training included how to render a person unconscious in a non-lethal manner with the chokehold he used on Neely.

 Penny joined U.S. president-elect Donald Trump and vice president-elect JD Vance at the 2024 Army–Navy American football game as a "guest of honor" shortly after his acquittal.
 A few months later, Penny was hired by a prominent Silicon Valley venture capital firm, Andreessen Horowitz, as a "deal partner" in the division of the firm specializing in "aerospace, defense, public safety, education, housing, supply chain, industrials, and manufacturing."
-According to The New York Times, firm outsiders and limited partners expressed private concerns about Penny's hiring, citing his lack of investment experience and the political controversy surrounding his trial.
+Firm outsiders expressed private concerns about Penny's hiring, citing his lack of investment experience and the political controversy surrounding his trial.
 An internal memo obtained by the newspaper defended his hiring, saying that Penny's military experience would help build relationships with "active-duty military, veterans, chiefs of police, sheriffs" deals with in its public safety and defense businesses.